-Web security is all about protecting your site from malicious entities looking to take your website down, access private information, or involve your site in some form of blackmail or scam.
+Web security is all about protecting your site from malicious entities looking to take your website down, access private information or involve your site in some form of blackmail or scam.
 As the Wall Street Journal reports, ransomware attacks are on the rise, and they can be extremely costly and disruptive to your business.

 Server updates go hand-in-hand with security updates, as servers are valuable targets for hackers.
-Furthermore, they’re a huge part of day-to-day operations for most companies, and downtime can be costly.
+Furthermore, they’re a massive part of day-to-day operations for most companies, and downtime can be costly.
 Keeping your server up to date and in working order means you can go about your business without much interruption.

 Websites and servers will occasionally need to be taken offline for maintenance.
+Planned maintenance takes place when a technical process needs to happen (such as updating server code) or updates to the back end of the website are performed.
 This is a preventive step to make sure they’re not going to go down during unplanned times or quit altogether.
-Planned maintenance takes place when a technical process needs to happen (such as updating server code), or updates to the back end of the website are performed.

 These planned outages rarely take a long time (as in minutes, as opposed to long-term outages from out-of-date servers).
 Much of the process can happen when the website is still live, and can be performed during low-activity times.

 There are a lot of services out there available to take care of server maintenance for you, but they can become expensive the more complex your site is.
 Hosting providers such as Digital Ocean offer automated backups and updating services, which can be very convenient, but comes with a price tag.
 It can make sense for smaller businesses to pay the fees, but as the business (and the website) grows, it’s worth evaluating your options.

 Old websites tend to get a bit sluggish.
 Sometimes, a lot sluggish.
 It’s important to regularly check for opportunities to reduce or remove processes that are taking up too much memory to deliver the site effectively.

 A good web maintenance plan outlines the steps to keep your website clicking and loading quickly.
 And that’s important for users.
-In fact, 39% of people will flat out stop engaging with your site if images take too long to load.
+In fact, 39% of people will flat-out stop engaging with your site if images take too long to load.

 Decreasing your website’s load time will improve your organic search engine results and provide a better user experience for navigating the site.
-Involve your front end developer or SEO specialist to identify site speed problems and notify your systems engineer or IT member to fix them.
+Involve your front-end developer or SEO specialist to identify site speed problems and notify your systems engineer or IT member to fix them.

 Visuals and site flow are a pretty big deal, too.
-During your regular maintenance, check for broken images, outdated graphics, and other design elements that can impact your site’s attractiveness.
+During your regular maintenance, check for broken images, outdated graphics and other design elements that can impact your site’s attractiveness.

 As you get started, it’s normal to have lots of questions.
 Here is some information to help you on your journey to build out a website maintenance plan.